The Mobius function is strongly orthogonal to nilsequences: A recurrence result along the primes

-Very straightforward approximation arguments allow one to replace the continuous function $F$ by a function with mild discontinuities.
+We remark that very straightforward approximation arguments allow one to replace the continuous function $F$ in Theorem \ref{prime-returns} by a function with mild discontinuities.
 In this way one could prove, for example, that the sequence $p_n\sqrt{3}\lfloor p_n\sqrt{2}\rfloor$ is uniformly distributed modulo one.
 We leave the details, which are essentially all present in the earlier discussion of $n\sqrt{3}\lfloor n\sqrt{2}\rfloor$, to the reader.